 • Amount – how many products will you order.
 This will largely depend on who they are for and your budget.

 Target audience, budget, purpose of the products and whether there are any variables that are likely to change in the future will dictate what you order and how many.
-If you are likely to have a rebrand 12 months down the line or change your website or physical address, you may want to consider how much and what you order.
+If you are likely to have a re brand 12 months down the line or change your website or physical address, you may want to consider how much and what you order.
 You don’t want to be left with lots of irrelevant merchandise.

 MAXIMISING THE BENEFITS OF CROSS PROMOTION

+When your products arrive and you find yourself eager to share them with everyone the good news is that you can.
+The various social media outlets mean that you can share them with your followers.
 In fact, there are many cross-promotional benefits like organising giveaways (within the restrictions of Facebook rules) or simply sharing how people can get their hands on them.
 Use all of the platforms available to you to cross promote and increase your brand awareness.

 Do they influence people?

+If you are on the fence about promotional products and wondering if they are worth investing in, there is much research to support the case.
 According to the 2017 PPAI survey, 79% of people researched a brand and 83% are more likely to do business with the brand as a result of receiving products.
 If you are looking for an edge over your competitors, it is the small things that can sometimes make a big difference.
 The more exposure you give to your brand, the more impact it will have.